asad-sangla/open-blend-test/README.md

 ### Answer - Test 7

-1. Table alignment is worng.
+1. The table alignment is incorrect floating outside the wrapper div.

 2. Spacing between column is less, Text is not aligned properly.

-3. Heading is not aligned to left.
+3. Heading is not aligned to the left side.

 4. Usability issue, cannot understand that it is button for acount page or just a the letter of username.